 Knit ‘n’ natter

-We have started a group who meet on the second Monday of the month to knit and natter, with the emphasis being on the natter!
+Our friendly and informal group meets in church on the second Monday of the month to ‘knit and natter’, with the emphasis being on the natter!
 It’s not just knitting so if you can’t or don’t want to, you can take part in other crafts.

 Tea, coffee and cakes are an important part of the afternoon.
-Come along and meet everyone, we are growing in numbers every week.
+Just come along and meet everyone, you’ll be made most welcome.

 The Film Club normally meets on the first Monday in the month at 7.00pm (it can vary a little, depending on Trinity Centre bookings).